Queer studies is a minor within the Department of Women's and Gender Studies.

 - Queer Ethnic Literature explores major writers and topics in the queer African-American and queer U.S. Latina and Latino literary tradition.
 Writers include John Rechy and James Baldwin.

-- Sex and Medical Ethics addresses contemporary issues that include queer theory, sexualities and genders, feminism and race, and global feminist theory.
+- Sex and Medical Ethics addresses contemporary issues, including queer theory, sexualities and genders, feminism and race, and global feminist theory.

 - See more courses offered by the Department of Women's and Gender Studies.

-For-profit and nonprofit agencies in Eugene welcome interns with an interest in queer studies.
-Work for COLAGE (Children of Lesbians and Gays Everywhere), GLSEN (Gay, Lesbian, and Straight Education Network), PFLAG (Parents, Families, and Friends of Lesbians and Gays), and other organizations.
-In addition, the HIV Alliance and local queer-straight alliance youth groups often use regular student interns.
+For-profit and nonprofit agencies welcome interns and volunteers with an interest in queer studies.
+Work for COLAGE (Children of Lesbians and Gays Everywhere), GLSEN (Gay, Lesbian, and Straight Education Network), BRO (Basic Rights Oregon), and other organizations.
+In addition, the HIV Alliance and local queer-straight alliance youth groups can often use regular student interns.

 Meanwhile, study abroad opportunities include a program in the Netherlands that allows students with an interest in gender, sexuality, and LGBTQ issues to gain a cross-cultural perspective.
 Portions of the program are taught in Amsterdam, London, and Berlin.